benoitsan/BBUncrustifyPlugin-Xcode/README.md

 ## How does it work?

-* Use the menu `Edit > Uncrustify` to uncrustify the source code actually opened in the editor.

 * Use the menu `Edit > Uncrustify Selected Files` to uncrustify the selected items in the project navigator.

+* Use the menu `Edit > Uncrustify Active File` to uncrustify the source file actually opened in the editor.

+* Use the menu `Edit > Uncrustify Selected Lines` to uncrustify the selected source code (multiple selection is supported).
+The selection is automatically extended in full lines.
+If the selection is empty, it uses the line under the cursor.

 PS: Modifications are recorded in the undo.
 So undo reverts the modifications.